-What Is the Tea Party Movement?
-Its Economic Platform and History
+The Tea Party Movement, Its Economic Platform and History

 The Tea Party movement is a populist branch of conservative Republicans.
 It opposes government spending, taxation, and regulation.
-That's how the government infringes on Americans' personal liberties as outlined in the Constitution.
+The organization believes that these are how the government infringes on Americans' personal liberties as outlined in the Constitution.

-They consider themselves full members of the Republican Party, who want to move it back to a more pure form of conservatism.
+Although they consider themselves full members of the Republican Party, they want to move it back to a more pure form of conservatism.
 They feel threatened by the new demographics in America, as symbolized by President Obama's election.
 They sense they are becoming a minority regarding their religion, values, and way of life.
-(Source: Washington Post, Galston: The Tea Party and the GOP Crackup, October 15, 2013)

 The Tea Party's Economic Platform

-Here are the Tea Party's four primary economic policies:
+Here are the Tea Party's three primary economic policies:

 The Party risked government shut-downs in 2011.
-In April, it refused to approve the FY 2011 Budget until $80 billion was cut.
-But a CBO report said that spending would only decline $38 billion.
+In April, it refused to approve the Fiscal Year 2011 Budget until $80 billion was cut.
+But a Congressional Budget Office report said that spending would only decline $38 billion.
 As a result, rating agency Standard & Poor's lowered the outlook on whether the United States could repay its debt.

 Eliminate Excessive Taxation.
 In 2011 the Party opposed Obama's American Jobs Act.
 He planned to fund it through tax increases to those making more than $200,000.
 He wanted to close tax loopholes for oil companies.
-Tea Party members argued that the top 10% of earners pay 70% of taxes, while the bottom 46% pay nothing.
-(Source: Fox News)
+Tea Party members argued that the top 10 percent of earners pay 70 percent of taxes, while the bottom 46 percent pay nothing.

 Protect Free Markets.
 There is some dissension on what this means to various Tea Party members.
 Some, such as Americans for Prosperity, are for free trade agreements.
 Others believe these agreements send jobs overseas.